 - Learners can gather data on various jobs, the salary they pay, the pros and cons of post-secondary education for career growth, and the impact of taxes on their paychecks.

-- Complete interest surveys to find out student strengths and challenges, giving them a place to figure out possible career choices.
-They may find out they like solving problems, working outside, being their own boss, or tapping into their artistic talents, finding a suitable job for the future.
+- Complete interest surveys to discover student strengths and challenges, giving them a place to determine possible career choices.
+They may find out they like solving problems, working outside, being their own boss, or tapping into their artistic talents, to find a suitable job for the future.

 - List the many ways to earn income, including “side hustles,” jobs through high school programs, and money-making opportunities online and working remotely.

 8th Grade Lesson Plan #1

 Want to Get All 8th Grade Lesson Plans?

 This topic is naturally appealing to 8th graders and gives you – the teacher or homeschooler – an exceptionally engaging platform.
 Kids should know there are ways to strategically spend their money, looking at prices, values of goods, savings opportunities, and donating to charity.
 Budgets are an essential sub-topic of this unit, and students should learn how to effectively create one, whether weekly, monthly, or annually.
 You can go over how two people with the same salary can spend their money in vastly different ways, and highlight strategies to monitor and analyze their expenses and how they use their income.

 As you decide how to teach the topic of spending, you’ll see many approaches, such as:

 - Use online reviews and websites to determine the accurate value and quality levels of various products, helping them decide which purchases are wise.